 - a.
-Within sixty (60) days after the close of the fiscal year covered by this Agreement, CONTRACTOR shall provide COUNTY with an accurate and complete Annual Cost Report with a statement of expenses and revenue for the prior fiscal year.
+Within forty-five (45) days after the close of the fiscal year covered by this Agreement, CONTRACTOR shall provide COUNTY with an accurate and complete Annual Cost Report with a statement of expenses and revenue for the prior fiscal year.
 The Annual Cost Report shall be prepared by CONTRACTOR in accordance with all applicable Federal, State, and County requirements and generally accepted accounting principles.
 CONTRACTOR shall allocate direct and indirect costs to and between programs, cost centers, services, and funding sources in accordance with such requirements and consistent with prudent business practice.
-All revenues received by CONTRACTOR from COUNTY, for both contracted and noncontracted services, shall be reported in its Annual Cost Report, and shall be used to offset gross cost.
+All revenues received by CONTRACTOR shall be reported in its Annual Cost Report, and shall be used to offset gross cost.
 CONTRACTOR shall maintain source documentation to support the claimed costs, revenues, and allocations, which shall be available at any time to Designee upon reasonable notice. - b.
 The Cost Report shall be the final financial and statistical report submitted by CONTRACTOR to COUNTY, and shall serve as the basis for final settlement to CONTRACTOR.
 CONTRACTOR shall document that costs are reasonable, allowable, and directly or indirectly related to the services to be provided hereunder.